 Nozstock The Hidden Valley is a place where frolics, fancies and musical musings await you all.
-We want all our visitors to be able to enjoy the festival with us with as little inconvenience as possible so if you have any questions about access to Nozstock or your experience at the festival let us know and we will do our best to ensure a magical, hassle-free time.
+We want all our visitors to be able to enjoy the festival with us with as little inconvenience as possible so if you have any questions about accessibility at Nozstock or your experience at the festival let us know by emailing firstname.lastname@example.org and we will do our best to ensure a magical, hassle-free time.

 If you would like a printable copy of this page please click here.

 In 2015 we joined forces with Attitude Is Everything.
 They work to improve deaf and disabled people’s access to live music by working with the music industry to implement a Charter of Best Practice.
 Nozstock is thrilled to hold a bronze award from Attitude Is Everything for our ongoing commitment to improving the live music experience for our deaf and disabled visitors.
 We are also proud to be one of only two festivals who recieved an Outstanding Attitude Award in 2016 – given specifically for our detailed online information and social story.
 Attitude Is Everything regularly recruit mystery shoppers and volunteers to provide feedback on a variety of U.K events.
 Register on their website to join the team.
 If you are a festival looking to engage with the charter of best practice or want more information on the access starts online initiative then look no further.